Easy Watering: 6 Plant Waterer Products We Love

 These simple devices let water slowly drip into the soil.
 Watering spikes require a glass or plastic bottle to act as a reservoir.
 Watering globes are an all-in-one solution, and many have a pretty blown-glass look.
 Depending on the size of your container, you may need several spikes or globes to keep your plant evenly watered.
 These are best for plants that like to stay continually moist.
 Try the Hydrospike line of plant waterers.
 Similar to watering spikes, these have a flexible tube that pulls from a larger container for less frequent refills.
 Or make your own DIY watering spike out of an old wine bottle.

-These are the best garden hoses of 2022.
+These are the best garden hoses and hose reels for your yard.

 These handy pots feature a built-in reservoir in the base of the planter that allows water to be pulled into the soil as it dries.
 One downside is that they typically need refilling every few days.
 Most models recommended for indoor plants are made of solid-colored plastic, but those designed for outdoor use may give you more options.
 Try this elongated self-watering pot for herbs.